Forecasting macroeconomic data with Bayesian VARs: Sparse or dense? It depends!: Empirical application to data of the US economy

-In real applications there might be interest in forecasts of only a small set of variables or even of single variables.
-Appendix \ref{sec:trivariateLPLs} provides results where the focus is on predicting three focal variables, namely Gross Domestic Product, Consumer Price Index and the Federal Funds Rate.
+In real applications, there might be interest in forecasts of only a small set of variables \citep[cf., e.g.,][]{banbura_large_2010, feldkircherSophisticatedSmallSimple2024}.
+Figure \ref{fig:clbf_VoI} depicts cumulative log predictive likelihoods where instead of the full 21-dimensional predictive density the joint predictive density of three focal variables, namely GDP, CPI and FFR, is evaluated.
+Similar to before, we observe that SHM dominates until the mid 2000s, and the semi-global-local shrinkage priors since the mid 2000s.

-Last but not least, some notes on posterior sampling efficiency issues are called for.
-Due to the (potential) multimodality of the posterior under SSVS, the MCMC sampler takes a long time in order to explore the whole posterior distribution, and it often happens that it gets ``stuck'' at certain posterior regions for a long time.
-In that respect, we find that continuous shrinkage priors such as GL priors and HM have a big advantage over SSVS.